CharlesMurphy94/http-mini/README.md

   Part 3

-  Let's activate edit the input and Enlist button to send our requests.
+  Let's activate the input and Enlist button to send our requests.
   * Inside the input box, add an `onChange` event listener to watch for anything being typed into the box.
 The value of `onChange` will be an arrow function that passes in the event and then calls our `handleInput` method on that event.
 This sets our `this.state.newRecruit` value equal to what is being typed.
     <details> <summary> <code> onChange input event </code> </summary>